Academic Regulations and Procedures

 Academic Renewal Policy

-Effective October 1997, students who have not been enrolled at the University for at least 10 consecutive semesters and/or have previously earned a degree or certificate from Stony Brook University, may be eligible for academic renewal.
-Under this policy, the student’s cumulative grade point average and cumulative credit total will be calculated based on course grades earned as of the date of academic renewal, although the original grades and grade point average remain on the transcript.
+Students who have not been enrolled at the University for at least 10 consecutive semesters and/ or have previously earned a degree or certificate from Stony Brook University, may be eligible for academic renewal.
+For graduate level students, an exception to this policy can be made at the discretion of the Health Sciences Schools.
+In this policy, the student’s cumulative grade point average and cumulative credit total will be calculated based on course grades earned as of the date of academic renewal, although the original grades and grade point average remain on the transcript.
 After academic renewal, students must earn 55 credits in residence to be considered for degrees with distinction.
-For eligibility requirements, see a representative in your Health Sciences school.
+For eligibility requirements, see a representative in your Health Sciences School.

 degree progress report